AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 </p>

 ### Water Velocity in Drive Pipe

+The opening and closing of the check valve should be timed precisely so that

 terminal velocity of water in drive pipe was 0.35 m/s The target maximum velocity that should trigger the valve to close must be less than the terminal velocity ([Aggarwal et al., 2017](https://drive.google.com/file/d/1oVIHr27h-mA25sROwWSHHzI-v0FXReoA/view)).
 This will ensure that the valve triggers and closes.
 In addition, the acceleration of the water in the vertical drive pipe decreases as head loss becomes more significant and head loss is wasted energy.
 Thus the optimal maximum velocity is expected to be a fraction of the terminal velocity.
 The team has chosen half of the terminal velocity and a quarter of the terminal velocity as our current bounds to test.[Project Description Ram Pump](https://docs.google.com/document/d/1g4uX_CjjWllurb4KftwjLmaFy6Au-42kGi5e5m47YEI/edit#)